 Speaking of the public, anyone can go.
 Anyone from any city, town, county or state.
 You do not need to be a Beacon resident to go.

 It's really hard to see from the street.
 In fact, you can't see from Route 9D - it's hidden behind trees and woods.

 The Beacon Pool is located at the Park at The Settlement Camp, 724 Wolcott Ave., Beacon.
 It is across from the Craig House.

 How Accessible Is the Pool?

-There are basic bathrooms that could serve as a changing room.
-But the floor is pretty wet from other swimmers, so change at home if you can.
+The basic bathrooms on-site could serve as a changing room, but the floor is pretty wet from other swimmers, so change at home if you can.

 Mostly, the pool is in the sun.
-This year they got new blue and white striped umbrellas!
+This year, new blue and white striped umbrellas provide some shade!
 The very end of the day is a great time to go - like after 5:30pm.
-There will still be a wait time most likely, but shade starts creeping in on the sides.
+Most likely, there will still be a line, but shade starts creeping in on the sides.